Skip to contents

 With the simulated and observed summary statistics aligned, we can now estimate the posterior distribution of the model parameters using Approximate Bayesian Computation (ABC).

-Here we use a neural-net-adjusted ABC variant (method = “neuralnet”), which learns a flexible mapping from summary statistics to parameters to improve posterior approximation.
+Here we use a regression-based-adjusted ABC variant (method = "loclinear"), which learns a flexible mapping from summary statistics to parameters to improve posterior approximation.

 These diagnostics help verify whether the posterior concentrates on plausible regions of the parameter space and whether the recovered parameters are consistent with the parameters in the rdiffusion() model.